-Morning: Introductions and Institute overview.
+Introductions and Institute overview.
 Directors and presenters introduce the Institute.
 Review the day's program.
 Introductions to participants.
 Presentation of Rubin Museum's ongoing digital projects (Kimon Keramidas) and address questions on using the digital platform, plus a discussion.
 Small group discussions to facilitate acquaintance within the group and familiarity with the digital platform.

-Afternoon: Presentation on symbolic visual language and narrative aspects of Himalayan art (Elena Pakhoutova).
+Presentation on symbolic visual language and narrative aspects of Himalayan art (Elena Pakhoutova).
 Small group discussions utilizing examples from Project Himalayan Art essays on how to meaningfully interpret specific images for various class scenarios and further possibilities of cross-disciplinary connections.
-Report back and a group discussion led by Susan Huntington about curriculum enhancement and future research presentations.
+Report back and a group discussion about curriculum enhancement and future research presentations.